State Model¶

 Kernel-Worker RPC¶

-The runtime uses request ids for kernel-worker RPCs so filesystem and lifecycle operations can be pipelined safely.
+The runtime uses request ids for kernel-worker RPCs so host effects and state transport can be pipelined safely.
 The current request set includes:

 - kernel initialization,